 4. The Brief Wondrous Life of Oscar Wao by Junot Díaz

 Junot Díaz was the first author who made me feel like I wasn’t “alone.”
 It’s a shame I didn’t find him until college.
 He was once quoted saying “I was neither black enough for the black kids or Dominican enough for the Dominican kids.”
 Growing up in a predominantly African-American neighborhood in southern NJ, to a Dominican family, had its growing pains.
 It was hard to identify with just one group because I felt attached to both but there were cultural and social divides prohibiting me from exclusively belonging to either.
 The Brief Wondrous Life of Oscar Wao chronicles the life of Oscar De León, an overweight Dominican boy obsessed with science fiction/fantasy, living in Paterson, NJ.
-I found myself relating to Oscar in the search for his Dominican-American identity and in his relation to his immigrant parents, older brother and community.
+I found myself relating to Oscar in the search for his Dominican-American identity and in his relation to his immigrant parents, older sister and community.
 The narration and writing style in this novel is what I respected most.
-It was like I was reading a novel by someone I already knew with all of its slang, Spanglish and sci-fi references to The Lord of the Rings.
+It was like I was reading a novel by someone I already knew with all of its slang, Spanglish and sci-fi references.
 It was also a great learning tool; Junot Díaz helps you follow the story and his many references by including footnotes within the novel.
 Long story short, it helped me embrace the complexities of my identity.

 5. Americanah by Chimamanda Ngozi Adichie